 Thanks to our negotiations, we agreed to split the cost of the claim evenly between the MDU ophthalmologist and the other surgical team member involved, who was not a member of the MDU, and accepted shared responsibility.
 The claim was settled before court proceedings were issued for £6,000 damages and with costs totalling £7,500, with the MDU only paying half of this.

-This guidance was correct at publication 19/06/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/06/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.